Two students working in the PT room.

 Rebecca Johnson smiling

 I feel like we learned more about all the different OT areas, whereas at some schools, it's mostly adult-driven.
 We learned about pediatric OT and assistive technologies.
 But they also taught us grant-writing and other skills you don't get anywhere else.
 We even got some business education in case we wanted to go that route.
-The small class sizes meant I really got to know my fellow professors and my fellow students which helped me feel comfortable asking questions," says Johnson.
+The small class sizes meant I really got to know my fellow professors and my fellow students which helped me feel comfortable asking questions.
 Even though it is a big school, it is a close knit community.

 Rebecca Johnson